ZacharyGeurts/universal_equation/README.md

 Modular design.
 Modify with your favorite AI coding program.
 This project uses an SDL3 Vulkan backend for rendering including a robust RTX pipeline.
 Chosen from idiocy, ignorance, and patience.
 I solved my math problem, so mostly progressing the engine.
-This is current with research from 2025.

 Software with free distribution can use all of this software without any restrictions or terms.
 Commercial SDL3 and Vulkan development requires AMOURANTH RTX engine license.